When students join us they are placed on a Flightpath, which represents a target GCSE grade for the end of Year 11.

 For Year 7 students this year MIDYIS assessment data was used to create flightpaths, as Key Stage 2 tests did not take place.
 The MIDYIS assessments, taken in September 2020, use probability outcomes based on individual student performance in the tests, and previous performance of similar Year 7 students and their nationally standardised scores looking at Year 7 and Year 11 (GCSE) outcomes.

 Flightpaths may be increased in individual subjects as students progress through the school, if they are shown to be consistently working above target/expectations.

-The academic progress of our students is communicated through Subject Consultation Evenings, Academic Tutoring discussions and formally every term through our reporting system.
+The academic progress of our students is formally communicated through Subject Consultation Evenings, and our reporting system four times a year.

 How to log onto GO 4 Schools to access your child's report:

 In order to log onto GO 4 Schools you need to visit www.go4schools.com and click on the ‘Parents’ icon in the top right hand side.

 - Enter your email address into the ‘First-time User’ section and click ‘send me a password’.
 This must be the email address that you have registered with the school.
 GO 4 Schools will then send you a password directly to the inbox of your registered email address.

 - Upon receipt of the password enter your email and new password into the top two boxes of the log in page to gain access to the system.